-Our primary goal in collecting information about you is to provide you with your Trezeo Account and to manage your account effectively.
-The information we collect about you also helps us personalise and continually improve your experience at our Website through the Trezeo App and your experience of services provided by us and our affiliates.
+Our primary goal in collecting information about you is to provide you with your Trezeo Account, help you manage your account effectively and ensure that we communicate in the most effective manner with you.
+The information we collect also helps us personalise and continually improve your experience on our Website and through the Mobile App, and your experience of services provided by Us and our Affiliates.

 We do not seek or knowingly collect any personal data about children under 18 years of age.

-You will receive notice when information about you may be shared by us with third parties in circumstances not described above, and you will have an opportunity to notify us that you do not wish for such information to be disclosed.
+You will receive notice when information about you may be shared by us with third parties in circumstances not defined in our legal basis, and you will have an opportunity to notify us that you do not wish for such information to be disclosed.

 We reserve the right to use and disclose all information that does not constitute “personal data” (i.e. that you cannot be identified from).